 This section discusses our policies and decisions with respect to the compensation of our executive officers named in the "Summary Compensation Table" below and the most important factors relevant to an analysis of these policies and decisions.
-The "named executive officers" for fiscal 2021 to whom this discussion applies are:
+The "named executive officers" for fiscal 2022 to whom this discussion applies are:

-- · Cabell H. Lolmaugh, Chief Executive Officer and President; - · Nancy DiMattia, Senior Vice President and Chief Financial Officer (through January 3, 2022); - · Mark B. Davis, Vice President, Investor Relations, and Chief Accounting Officer; and - · Joseph Kinder, Senior Vice President, Supply Chain and Distribution.
+- Cabell H. Lolmaugh, Chief Executive Officer and President; - Karla Lunan, Senior Vice President, Chief Financial Officer and Secretary (since January 3, 2022); - Mark B. Davis, Vice President, Investor Relations, and Chief Accounting Officer; and - Joseph Kinder, Senior Vice President, Supply Chain and Distribution.

-In June 2021, Ms. DiMattia notified us of her intention to retire from the Company no later than April 1, 2022.
-In December 2021, Ms. DiMattia entered into a Waiver of Claims and General Release (the "Release"), pursuant to which Ms. DiMattia greed to provide services to the Company in an advisory capacity from January 3, 2022, through March 31, 2022, in consideration for cash compensation during that period of \$11,666.67 per month, the continued vesting of her previously-granted equity awards during such period, and the opportunity to earn a cash incentive under the Company's 2021 cash incentive plan.
+This discussion also covers Nancy DiMattia, former Senior Vice President and Chief Financial Officer (through January 3, 2022).
+In December 2021, in connection with her retirement, Ms. DiMattia entered into a Waiver of Claims and General Release (the "Release"), pursuant to which Ms. DiMattia's employment as Senior Vice President and Chief Financial Officer ended on January 3, 2022, and Ms. DiMattia agreed to provide services to the Company in an advisory capacity from January 3, 2022 through March 31, 2022, in consideration for cash compensation during that period of \$11,666.67 per month, the continued vesting of her previously-granted equity awards during such period, and the opportunity to earn a cash incentive under the Company's 2021 cash incentive plan.